google/WebFundamentals/src/_langs/en/fundamentals/performance/optimizing-content-efficiency/image-optimization.markdown

 When we double the resolution the physical screen the total number of pixels increases by a factor of four: double the number of horizontal pixels, times double the number of vertical pixels.
 Hence, a "2x" screen not just doubles, but quadruples the number of required pixels!

 So, what does this mean in practice?
 High resolution screens enable us to deliver beautiful images, which can be a great product feature.
-However, high resolution screens also require high-resolution images: prefer vector images whenever possible as they are resolution independent and always deliver sharp results, and if a raster image is required, deliver and optimize multiple variants of each image - keep reading for further details.
+However, high resolution screens also require high-resolution images: prefer vector images whenever possible as they are resolution independent and always deliver sharp results, and if a raster image is required, deliver and optimize multiple variants of each image with the help of [`srcset` and `picture`](/web/fundamentals/media/images/images-in-markup).

 ## Optimizing vector images